-Dividing Finances on Divorce: How do the UK Courts Decide?
+Dividing Assets in Divorce: How do the UK Courts Decide?

-Making the decision to end a marriage is difficult on both an emotional and financial level.
-The first thing to be aware of is that there’s no standard formula for calculating financial provision on divorce.
-Instead, the aim is to achieve a fair outcome.
+Making the decision to get divorced is difficult on both an emotional and financial level.
+The first thing to be aware of is that there’s no standard formula for splitting assets in divorce.
+Instead, the aim is to achieve a fair outcome for both people.

 The Court has a duty to consider all the financial circumstances of your case and its first consideration must be the welfare of any child under 18 years old.
 It will then consider a range of statutory factors, found in section 25 of the Matrimonial Causes Act 1973 (section 25 factors, see below).